armory3d/armory_docs/getting_started/setup.md

 ### macOS

+- Due to security elements of macOS, you may get a `file corrupted` error.
+Try opening blender from terminal by typing `/path/to/Armory/blender.app/Contents/MacOS/blender` (right click on blender.app to open it contents).
 - To see error messages, start Blender from terminal using `/path/to/Armory/blender.app/Contents/MacOS/blender`.
-- Due to security elements of macOS, you may get a `file corrupted` error.
-Try starting Blender from terminal like described above.

 ## Using Armory as add-on